-Written by Bron Suchecki, Vice President, Operations Monetary Metals LLC and Company Secretary, Gold Industry Group
+Written by Bron Suchecki, ABC Bullion Senior Precious Metals Analyst and Gold Industry Group Company Secretary.

 When you buy gold you become part of not insignificant community who hold over 6,000 million troy ounces.
 This is the amount of gold that research firms like Thomson Reuters GFMS estimate exists across the globe – around 187,000 tonnes worth $7.13 trillion dollars.

 However, since people are unlikely to truthfully answer a telephone survey about how much gold they have (particularly if they store it at home), how do research firms come up with their estimate?

 Firstly, they make the reasonable assumption that all the gold that has ever been mined is still in existence somewhere.
 It is not like people would throw their jewellery in the garbage bin just because it had become unfashionable, for example.
 If this is true, then all you have to do is work out how much gold has been mined.

 Since governments like to charge taxes/royalties on gold mining, the research firms can collate the detailed government records of gold mining output.
 They then make an estimate of how much gold was mined in ancient time and up to the 1800s, when records are more reliable.

 The research firms assume that pre 1800s global gold mining was unlikely to exceed the amounts prior to the gold rushes, on the basis that people were using primitive technology compared to today.
 Others argue that until modern time a large amount of gold output was not reported and that gold was easier to find in ancient times, which means that the amount of gold secretly being hoarded is much greater than the official 6 million troy ounces.